 Ginzburg has also written about folk beliefs, witchcraft, etc. One of his first books was called The Night Battles: Witchcraft and Agrarian Cults in the Sixteenth and Seventeenth Centuries.
 Ginzburg comes from a cultured family; his mother was a prominent author, his father was in the Resistance movement and died in a Fascist prison at age 34.

-D. I discovered a pair of well-regarded books about World War II:
+D. I discovered three well-regarded books about World War II:

 E. A Tree Grows in Brooklyn is an old movie (1945) and a good one.
 It’s based on a popular novel by Betty Smith.
 It’s about life — birth and death, love and learning.
 It’s easy to understand why it was a popular novel: the plot is continually moving, but easy to follow, and it has a ring of truth.
 It’s about growing up in an immigrant family in Williamsburg, Brooklyn in the early 1900s.14